bright/new-www/content/jobs/senior-ios-developer.md

 ## what you will do 👩🏻‍💻🧑🏻‍💻

-* enhance an existing (one-year-old) iOS application
+* enhance an existing iOS application
 * work with the latest Apple frameworks such as Combine and SwiftUI
 * participate in software code reviews
 * work closely with project managers and product owners (in English)